 The unprotected database was discovered by Chris Vickery from cybersecurity research firm UpGuard who found it as a human-readable, newline-delimited JSON file.
 He immediately notified Localblox.
 Within hours Localblox secured access by enabling password protection.

 The bucket is titled “lbdumps,” and its size is an overwhelming 1.2 terabytes while there are individual records of about 48million users.
-However, leaving such massive proportion of information freely accessible on the internet might have enabled anyone to download the contents of the database.
+However, leaving such a massive proportion of information freely accessible on the internet might have enabled anyone to download the contents of the database.
 But, Localblox affirmed that nobody accessed or exploited the Amazon S3 bucket.

 Vickery revealed that the database includes names, date-of-birth, employment information, residential addresses and job-related history of the users while a majority of was scraped from Facebook and LinkedIn.
 The data also includes information about other public profiles such as on Twitter, LinkedIn history, Twitter feeds and internet usage.